bnilesh/mslearn-ai-agents/Instructions/07-build-agent-in-vs-code.md

 1. Select the **Create tool** button to add the tool to your agent.

-## Deploy your agent to Azure AI Foundry
+## Deploy your agent to Microsoft Foundry

-1. In the designer view, select the **Create on Azure AI Foundry** button in the bottom-left corner.
+1. In the designer view, select the **Create on Microsoft Foundry** button in the bottom-left corner.

 1. Wait for the deployment to complete.